Knowledge base

 ?>

-Unfortunately, it is impossible to precisely indicate where these lines of code should be added in your script.
+Unfortunately, it is not possible to precisely indicate where in the script these lines of code should be inserted.

 Make your life easier!
-If needed, local partners recommended by Infomaniak can handle these tasks.
-Launch a free tender.
-They take care of everything, freeing you from the technical details.
+If needed, local partners certified by Infomaniak can handle these procedures.
+Launch a free call for tenders — they take care of everything, freeing you from the technical aspects.

 This guide presents the DNS Diagnostic tool, which allows you to check that the relationships between…